-Students have no expectation of privacy in their lockers.
 The building principal or designee may inspect lockers without any particularized suspicion or reasonable cause and without advance notice.
 Upon the request of the building principal or designee, law enforcement may assist with searching lockers.

+At various times throughout the school year, drug-detecting dogs may be brought in to sniff lockers and random classrooms for drugs.
 During a locker search, student privacy rights will be respected for any items that are not illegal or violate Board Policy or building rules.

-The lockers, lock and desks assigned to you belong to the school.
 You may decorate the inside of the locker within the limits of good taste.
 No suggestive pictures, alcohol, or drug related materials, etc. are allowed.
 Lockers are to be kept clean and neat.
 All inside decorations and personal items must be removed before the last day of the school year.

-At various times throughout the school year, a drug-detecting dog may be brought in to sniff all lockers for drugs.
 You may not change lockers unless you have permission from the office.
 Students are held responsible for the contents of their assigned locker.